-4. Make a list of all of your insurance policies. , , and are the primary culprits.
+4. Make a list of all of your insurance policies.
+Life insurance, annuities, and disability insurance are the primary culprits.
 Also, check with your human resources department.
 You may not be aware of all the benefits provided to you.

 6. Make the necessary changes.
 Changing your beneficiaries is easy.
 Ask the company for a change of beneficiary form.
 Fill it out and turn it in.
 It’s that simple.
 You may be able to do it online in some cases.
 In general, your signature will be necessary.